ming-yong/archive/_posts/Blog/2019-07-19-website evolution.md

 ![second version blog on smaller screen]({{site.baseurl}}/assets/images/blogV2PageSmall.gif)

 I thought that would be it.
 HOWEVER, I soon noticed that I wrote too many notes.
-Nobody wants to read someone's notes, and they aren't meant to either.
+Nobody wants to read someone's notes, and they aren't meant to be read by people except me either.

 ## Version 3